 Donation by private citizen (anonymous)

 Improvements for Niven Park were identified in the 2015 Mini-Parks Action Plan.
 Area of improvements included mandatory accessibility and safety code compliance upgrades needed as well as discretionary aesthetic and usability improvements.

 In February 2020, City staff conducted two community meetings, inviting residents from the neighborhood adjacent to Niven Park as well as members of the general public.

 Approximately 60 people attended the meetings.
 City staff encouraged a two-way discussion to solicit community feedback about what upgrades were and weren't desired at Niven Park.

 The feedback from these in-person meetings formed the basis of a follow-up online survey, the results of which was used to develop the Preliminary Concept Design.

-Two community meetings were held as information gathering sessions.
+Two community meetings were held in February 2020 as information gathering sessions.
 Concepts and ideas were presented by City staff,, then the public was given an opportunity to comment and provide feedback.
 In attendance were: